masterminds-kenya/social_network/checklist-03.md

 ### Permissions to Routes and Showing/Hiding links in Templates

 - [ ] Any Routes / Template views needed to also have limited access?
+  - [ ] Influencer (and Brand?)
+Link to export to sheet.
 - [s] Other Security checks?
-- [x] Delete Campaign link limited to just Admin
+- [x] Delete Campaign link limited to just Admin.
   - [s] What if a manager accidentally created one?
-- [s] Global revoke permissions to all Sheet/file in Drive for a given user
+- [s] Global revoke permissions to all Sheet/file in Drive for a given user.

 ### Site Content & Style